orbeon/orbeon-forms-doc/form-runner/api/persistence/custom-persistence-providers.md

     - TODO: internal callers only???
 - `last-modified-time`
     - for form data only
     - this is used by the Zip Export API, the Purge API, and the Revision History API
+    - this optional parameter is used with `GET`/`HEAD`/`DELETE` to retrieve or delete a specific revision of the data
+    - the value is a millisecond-resolution ISO format date/time
-    - TODO
+        - for example: `last-modified-time=2024-07-17T21:52:11.611Z`

 #### HTTP request headers